 Seven of the ten languages above also appeared on our job postings chart.
 This shows there is a strong correlation between the code written on GitHub and the most in-demand skills on the current job market.
 We expected this correlation because the languages that pay well are also those that have many practical applications.
 For instance, C++, which appears on both lists, is used for game development, web development, and systems programming, in both professional and personal contexts.

 Most Popular Programming Languages by Community Activity on Stack Overflow

 Learning a programming language is tough.
-You will experience many ups and downs in the course of your training, even if you already have some coding experience.
+You will experience many ups and downs in the course of your training, even if you already have some coding or programming experience.
 Some days you will be stuck on a bug that is hard to fix.
 Other days you will have a breakthrough and feel proud of your progress.